projects carried out

 For this exhibition, artists were invited to make unique, wearable clothes from a personal vision.

-A spot, blemish or lump on your face, is that something to be proud of or would you prefer to have it removed?
+A mark, blemish or lump on your face, is that something to be proud of or would you prefer to have it removed?
 For many, this is an important issue.
 Marilyn Monroe turned the spot near the corner of her mouth into a beauty ideal.
 Beauty spots on the face are now also seen as a plus.
 For that reason, they are sometimes drawn or even tattooed onto the desired place.

-The beauty spot is a skin condition that has become one of the seven signs of beauty, after it was introduced by Marilyn Monroe in the 1950s.
+The beauty mark is a skin condition that has become one of the seven signs of beauty, after it was introduced by Marilyn Monroe in the 1950s.
 After that many other famous women all over the world have made this beauty ideal important, sometimes by deliberately putting a spot on their face.
 Madonna is one well known example.

 Source: Wikipedia